To help businesses get a quick overview of Trustpilot's rules, we've summarized the key parts of our Guidelines for Businesses here:

 - You can invite reviewers to provide a reference number when writing reviews.

-- Companies are permitted to report reviews that violate our Guidelines for Reviewers, but we don't allow misuse of our reporting function.
+- Companies are permitted to flag reviews that violate our Guidelines for Reviewers, but we don't allow misuse of our flagging function.

 What's not allowed

-- We can remove reviews in specific circumstances and where they violate our Guidelines for Reviewers — such as if they're fake or written by your employees.
+- We can remove reviews in specific circumstances and where they violate our guidelines — such as if they're fake or written by your employees.

 - Don't post any sensitive or personal information.

-- You can't use your own equipment to collect reviews from your customers.
+- You can't use your own equipment (for example, an iPad) to collect reviews from your customers.
 If you'd like to collect reviews on your company's premises, please contact us for permission.